-Though they are tiny in size yet flea bites are miserable and make pets itchy and it also spreads the disease.
-What is worse is that it is extremely hard to kill fleas once they have set a place at your home.
+Though they are tiny in size yet flea bites are miserable and make pets itchy and also spreads the disease.
+What is worse is that it is extremely hard to kill fleas once they have set a place in your home.

 The best strategy to kill them is to break their life cycle.
-This has to be done as soon as females are ready to lay more eggs, prevent them from doing so, and thereby preventing larvae to develop into adults.
+This has to be done as soon as females are ready to lay more eggs, preventing them from doing so, thereby preventing larvae to develop into adults.

 Fleas are tiny but powerful enemies.